 Distance: 65 km / 40 miles

-After a very pleasant ride along the western shore, you reach Pella, we you can take the ferry; passing near the island of San Giulio with its monastery, you arrive in Orta.
+After a very pleasant ride along the western shore, you reach Pella, where you can take the ferry; passing near the island of San Giulio with its monastery, you arrive in Orta.

 Overnight with breakfast in Orta.

 After leaving the delightful village of Orta, you follow a beautiful path through the hills that leads you to Arona, a beautiful village that is worth a visit, with its cycle path along Lake Maggiore.

 Worldwide known for having been the birthplace of St. Charles Borromeo, Arona boasts